Adding Accounts Receivable and Accounts Payable to your forecast

 Adjust the Sales on credit slider to indicate the percentage of your sales that will be on credit:

 Decide how long it will take, on average, to get paid for your credit sales.
-Faster payments are better, since you can use the cash received to pay expenses or fund growth.
+Faster payments are better since you can use the cash received to pay expenses or fund growth.
 Timely reminders and collection tactics can minimize the risk associated with credit sales.

 Use the Days to get paid slider to indicate how many days it will take you, on average, to collect on your invoices:

 On Average, what is the percentage of invoices that go unpaid?
-There is a risk involved of your client won't pay when you allow your clients to purchase goods on credit.
+There is a risk involved that your client won't pay when you allow your clients to purchase goods on credit.
 Enter Average bad debt percentage:

 Accounts Payable: